Guide to apps in Slack

 How an app was built determines how you’ll use and interact with it.
 Here are some features you may come across:

 An app Home or Messages tab

 From an app’s Home tab, you can view information about an app, configure app settings, and more.
 From the Messages tab, you may see messages sent to you by the app (for example, a message with information about an updated Google Calendar event).

 Some apps include shortcuts that you can use to take actions in Slack.
-Click the plus icon to the left of the message field and search for app shortcuts or slash commands.
+Click the slash icon to the left of the message field and search for app shortcuts or slash commands.

 Some Slack apps can send messages and post in channels.
 You might receive a direct message (DM) from an app’s bot user (for example, with a link to fill out a survey created with the app) or see messages in channels posted by an app.

 Sign up for other services

 To use most Slack apps, you’ll need an account with the service that built the app.
 App developers may choose to make their Slack app available for free or require a paid account with their service.